leszkodominika/Beer_Reviews/README.md

 4. Lastly, if I typically enjoy a beer due to its aroma and appearance, which beer style should I try?
 5. Present the answers visually in the form of your choice.

-Data file can be downloaded from the following link: https://ibm.box.com/v/IBM-Junior-DataScience

 ### The DataSet desc:
 The data has around ~1.5 million beer reviews spanning for a period over 10 years, up to November 2011.